3boud95/AI_internship_projects_2025/color_detection/README.md

-# 🎨 Real-Time Color Detection with OpenCV
+# 🎨 Color Identifier in Image or Video with OpenCV

-A simple Python tool that detects the color name of any pixel clicked on — using live webcam feed.
+This is a Python-based tool to identify and display the name of a color when you click anywhere on an image or a video.
+It works using OpenCV and a color database in CSV format.
 ## 🚀 Features
+- Supports both images and videos

-- Real-time color detection using your webcam
+- Detects color names using RGB matching

-- Matches clicked pixel color with the closest match from a CSV dataset
-- Displays RGB values and detected color name on screen
+- Displays a color label bar and RGB values when you click

+- Closes easily by pressing Esc

 ## 🖥 How to Run
 1. Install dependencies: